nralbers/alertfilter_plugin_base_classes/README.md

 # base_classes

-##base_handler
-De base handler wordt gebruikt om de filter in te laden en de filter te starten

-##base_filter
-De base filter is een abstracte klasse die als partent klasse gebruikt dient te worden voor alle filters.
-Deze zorgt tevens voor de logica van het aanroepen van de volgende filter.

-##exceptions
+## base_handler
+The base handler is used to load the filters
+## base_filter
+The base filter is an abstract class that should be used as a parent class for all filters.
+It handles the logic of calling the next filter in the chain

+## exceptions
-De exceptions in deze module dienen als top level exceptions ten behoeven van het afhandelen van exceptions die niet door filters zelf worden afgevangen.
+The exceptions in this module are top level exceptionsthat are used for handling exceptions that are not caught by the filters themselves.